 Many app developers choose to release a beta version of their app before releasing the full version.
 Releasing the app to a small number of testers can help you work out any faults with your app before unveiling it to the general public.

-Because of this, you’ll have to have a system set up that makes it easy for beta testers to let you know what works and what doesn’t.
+You’ll have to have a system set up that makes it easy for beta testers to let you know what works and what doesn’t.
 You should also be ready to take their opinions into consideration and improve your app based on these suggestions.

-Contests are a great way to build excitement about your app.
 When done properly, they can increase your customer base, spread the word about your upcoming product, and grow your social media followers or email list.